Health & safety regulation & inspection

 This could involve either the service of a legal notice, prosecution, or in situations where serious personal injury could arise, a prohibition notice requiring immediate action.

-Complaints about working conditions are always looked into and confidentiality is assured.
-Matters are usually resolved by giving advice to the employer, but as with accident investigation, if formal action is needed then this will be taken.
+Complaints about working conditions are always looked into confidentiality.
+Matters are usually resolved by giving advice to the employer.
+As with accident investigation if formal action is needed then this will be taken.

 Health and safety accident investigation

 The department also investigates dangerous occurrences and accidents at work.
 If a thorough breach of requirements is identified as the main reason for an accident, then formal action will be taken.

 If, as a result of a work related accident, an employee wishes to pursue a compensation claim, their legal advisor may wish to obtain a factual statement from us.